Discover the Magic of

 - 3 min read

-It blends words, sound, touch, movement and imagination into a single, gentle journey.
-Each story invites the reader to explore the world around them, gather simple materials, listen if they wish, and shape the story in their own way.
+A Sense Able Story is not just a tale to read; it's an experience to savour.
+It combines words, sound, touch, movement, and imagination into a gentle journey.
+Each story invites you to explore your surroundings, gather simple materials, and shape the narrative in your own unique way.

-At its heart, a Sense Able Story is built on a simple idea:
+At its core, a Sense Able Story is built on a straightforward idea: Stories should adapt to people, not the other way around.

-Why Sense Able Stories Were Developed
+Why Were Sense Able Stories Developed?

 Sense Able Stories were developed to:

-Support different learning styles without labels.
+Support various learning styles without labels.

 Remove barriers without drawing attention to them.

-Encourage curiosity, movement and calm engagement.
+Encourage curiosity, movement, and calm engagement.

 Offer accessibility that feels natural, not instructional.